 The proliferation of images undermines our ability to pay attention to any single one.
 So we keep skimming, scrolling, consuming more and understanding less; all the while contributing to the chaos to avoid missing out.

 On top of this, all Instagram images tend to look the same.
 It’s easier to conform to selfies, food porn, and minimalism than it is to stand out in the shadows of weird.

-Perhaps Huxley was right: we’re so inundated with screens that we forget about books and ignore the political corruption around us.
+Perhaps Huxley was right: we’re so inundated with screens and media pollution that even books with all the facts in the world

 We can forget the algorithmic filter that promises to save time by showing us the best stuff.
-We’re already lost, and in desperate need to relearn how to see.
+We’re already lost at the risk of